Sebastian-O-Rodriguez/about/simple-sound/index.md

 </div>
 <br>
 <div align="left">
-Music is an essential part of life and, for me, is a creative outlet that has no wrong answers.
-Nowadays, there are many options for creating music, and the most prominent is a digital audio workstation (DAW), such as GarageBand, ProTools, or Logic Pro.
-Through my experience, I found that DAW users break down into two categories: those who are extremely comfortable and second-natured in their respective DAW, and casual users who look expertise and find it overwhelming.
-Now, I am not trying to replace DAWs, or imply that they do not offer great features for music creation; However, I am saying they do not offer a simple approach.
-I do not see many options that simplify the music creation process for more inexperienced users.
-I want to make something music producers, children, and elderly people alike could enjoy use as a creative outlet.
-I begin my project with one goal: Empower anyone to make music.
+Music is an essential part of life and, for me, it is a creative outlet that has no wrong answers.
+With the rise of digital technology, more opportunities exist to express yourself through music than ever before.
+The most prominent software is a digital audio workstation (DAW), such as GarageBand, ProTools, or Logic Pro.
+Through my experience and research, I found that DAW users break down into two categories: those who are extremely comfortable and second-natured in their respective DAW, and casual users who seek expertise but find it overwhelming.
+I am not trying to replace DAWs, or imply that they do not offer great features for music creation; however, I am saying they do not offer a simple approach.
+I don't see many options that simplify the music creation process for more inexperienced users.
+I want to make something music producers, children, and elderly people alike could enjoy using as a creative outlet.
+I began my project with one goal: Empower anyone to make music.
 <br><br>
-With this in mind, I start with the traditional flow of music creation in DAWs is wide-open.
-The digital audio workstation has every option at the users disposal without distinction and indication of when they should be used.
-Counterintuitively, this unstructured layout actually reduces the creativity of the user with decision overload.
-This is where I begin restructuring the music creation process.
+With this in mind, I started with the traditional flow of music creation in DAWs being wide-open.
+The digital audio workstation has every option at the user's disposal without distinction and indication of when they should be used.
+Counterintuitively, this unstructured layout actually reduces the creativity by causing decision overload.
+This is where restructuring the music creation process.
 In Simple Sound, the flow is modularized into a simple flow: Add sounds to use, play and manipulate those sounds, record.
 <br><br>
 <h5><p align="center">Simple Sound Dashboard</p></h5>
 <img class="img-responsive" src="img/dashboard.png" title="Simple Sound Dashboard">
 <br><br>
-To start, one can input a preset sound or a file of your choosing in the Sample Select Menu.
+To start, input a preset sound or a file of your choosing in the Sample Select Menu.
 <br><br>
 <h5><p align="center">Sample Select Menu and Active Sounds Panel</p></h5>
 <img class="img-responsive" src="img/sample-select.png" title="Sample Select Menu">
 <br><br>
-Alternatively, the Mic Record module can be used to record sounds live.
+Alternatively, use the Mic Record module to record sounds live.
 <br><br>
 <h5><p align="center">Record Live Sounds Module</p></h5>
 <img class="img-responsive" src="img/mic-record.png" title="Live Record">
 <br><br>
-When sound is loaded in, by way of the Sample Select Menu, the Playback Module can be easily used to create new sounds!
+When sound is loaded in by way of the Sample Select menu, use the Playback module to create new sounds!
 <br><br>
 <h5><p align="center">Get Creative!
 Playback Module</p></h5>
 <img class="img-responsive" src="img/playback.png" title="Playback Module">
 <br><br>
-One can use the Record Module to record output, and either add it to a track or send it to the Sandbox of Sounds to be edited and added back into the Sample Select Menu for re-use in playback.
+Use the Record Module to record output, and either add it to a track or send it to the Sandbox of Sounds to be edited and added back into the Sample Select menu for re-use in playback.
 <br><br>
-<h5><p align="center">Record Playback and Sandbox of Sounds Modules, respectively</p></h5>
+<h5><p align="center">Record Playback Module and  Sandbox of Sounds Module</p></h5>
 <img class="img-responsive" src="img/record-and-sandbox.jpg" title="Record Playback">
 <br><br>
 When a recording is saved to the tracklist, two things happen.
-First, the track is added to its corresponding track in the Mix It Module.
+First, the track is added to its corresponding track in the Mix It module.
 <h5><p align="center">Mix It!
-Tracklist Viewer & Composition Panel</p></h5>
+Tracklist Viewer and Composition Panel</p></h5>
 <img class="img-responsive" src="img/tracklist.png" title="Playback Module">
 <br><br>
-Second, a ring appears on the Simple Sound Dashboard to represent each additional track added to the 'Mix It' Module.
+Second, a ring appears on the Simple Sound dashboard to represent each additional track added to the 'Mix It' module.
 <h5><p align="center">A Track Ring Appears</p></h5>
 <img class="img-responsive" src="img/onering.png" title="Track Ring" width="80%">
 <br><br>